 The most popular of the town’s dive sites include Barolin Rocks Dive Site.
-This year-round site is brimming with exotic wildlife and vibrant coral reef to experience.
+This year-round site is brimming with exotic wildlife and a vibrant coral reef experience.

 The specific location of this dive site is along the coast foreshore within the Woongarra Marine Park, in Coral Cove, off of what’s known as Burnett Coast.

 So what are the specific things that you can see at Barolin Rocks Dive Site?
 Below are some of the sightings that can be experienced when going for a dive at Barolin Rocks Dive Site!

 Barolin Rocks Dive Site, Nature’s Beauty at It’s Best!